 Guernsey Portfolios PCC Limited (the "Company") is an open-ended investment company of unlimited duration incorporated in Guernsey on 5 October 2006 as a protected cell company in accordance with the provisions of the Protected Cell Companies Ordinance, 1997 (subsequently replaced by the Companies (Guernsey) Law, 2008).
 It is authorised by the Guernsey Financial Services Commission as a Class B Collective Investment Scheme under the Protection of Investors (Bailiwick of Guernsey) Law, 2020.
-As at 31 March 2022, the Company had three (31 March 2021: three) active cells, including Kestrel Opportunities (the "Cell").
+As at 31 March 2024, the Company had two (31 March 2023: three) active cells, including Kestrel Opportunities (the "Cell").

-The Cell currently consists of one Participating Redeemable Preference share class ("PRP shares"), GBP Class PRP shares, which were launched on 20 November 2009.
+The Cell currently consists of one Participating Redeemable Preference share class ("PRP shares"), GBP Class PRP shares, which was launched on 20 November 2009.
 The PRP shares are listed on the Official List of The International Stock Exchange ("TISE").

-2. Principal Accounting Policies
+2. Material Accounting Policy Information